BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 - Allow deleting tags on resources
 - Allow tagging deprecated storages and views
 - Refactor the `graph-analytics` plugin to make indexing faster
+- Add a group identifier in Elasticsearch projections of composite views

 A detailed list of changes included in the release can be found in the @ref:[release notes](v1.7-release-notes.md).